m-wright92/Portfolio/README.md

  ## Description

- This webpage will be a an evolving portfolio of my journey through the process of learning how to code.
-It will invlude links to highlighted projects and provide a bit of information about myself.
+ This webpage will be an evolving portfolio of my journey through the process of learning how to code.
+It will include links to highlighted projects and provide a bit of information about myself.

+ ## Preview Instructions

+ To preview the page just visit this URL: https://m-wright92.github.io/Portfolio/index.html

  ## Setup Instructions